dorothyas/code-slay/README.md

 * Users can be logged in and out
 * Users last logged in time can be tracked
 * Normal users and Moderators can only edit their own comments
-* Moderators and Admins cannot delete any comments
+* Moderators and Admins can delete any comments
-* Admins can edit comments
+* Admins can edit any comments

 ## Prerequisites
 - GIT